Master of Policy and Governance

 - UC has particular expertise in policy processes and community leadership in New Zealand-Pacific contexts, in East and Southeast Asia and in science, environment and technology policy.

-Note: This is a sister qualification to the new Master of International Relations and Diplomacy, which caters for students interested in careers in foreign affairs or inter-state coordination.
+Note: This is a sister qualification to the new Master of International Relations and Diplomacy, which caters for students interested in careers in international and global affairs.